Sri Lanka's Post War Views by Dr. Dayan Jayatilleka

 a lot of a couple

-a great many a dozen (
+a great many a dozen (but one dozen is also possible)

 a great deal of